What Are Global Compensation Services?

 Prior to the pandemic, increased globalization and cross-border projects led a growing number of companies to send employees on short- and long-term global assignments.
-While this offers benefits for both employers and employees, it can also complicate payroll, as well as income and tax reporting.
+While global compensation services benefit both employers and employees, they can also complicate payroll, as well as income and tax reporting.
 Adding to the complexity, global assignments include relocation-related benefits that may or may not require reporting.
 Employers bear responsibility for ensuring that employees receive adequate compensation in a timely manner while complying with local income and tax reporting regulations.

 Regulatory compliance and timely, accurate tax reporting remain vital in protecting both the employer and its employees from potential issues with revenue services.
 This is especially true for employers managing assignments in multiple locations, with varying durations, types, pay scales, and employee nationalities.